Debt Camel

 These will help your credit score to increase faster:

-2. Make every payment on time Be fanatical this is for the next few years – you are going to kick yourself if after 18 months hard work getting your score up you pay one bill late over Xmas.
-Set up as many payments as possible to be by direct debit so you can’t miss one – this includes gas, electricity, water and phones, not just “debt”.
-Be especially careful when you are ending a mobile contract as this is an easy one to miss – double check with the mobile firm that you don’t owe any more and keep/print out your last bill showing a zero balance.
+- Make every payment on time Be fanatical about this is for the next few years.
+You will kick yourself if after 18 months hard work getting your score up you pay one bill late.
+So set up as many payments as possible to be by direct debit so you can’t miss one – this includes gas, electricity, water and phones, not just “debt”.
+Be careful when you are ending a mobile contract as this is an easy one to miss – double-check with the mobile firm that you don’t owe any more and keep/print out your last bill showing a zero balance.

-3. Start getting “positive marks” Get a “bad credit card” and use it every month for some small routine spending and pay it off in full every month.
-Use this soft search tool to see whether you will be accepted for a card – you want to avoid rejected applications as they leave a bad mark on your file.
-These cards have horrible interest rates, but they are a great tool if you stay in control, see How to avoid the bad credit card traps for details.
-Getting a mobile contract is also a good idea – it’s another regular monthly “tick” being added to your credit files.
+- Start getting “positive marks” Get a “bad credit card” and use it every month for some small routine spending and pay it off in full every month.
+Use a soft search tool to see whether you will be accepted for a card – you want to avoid rejected applications as they leave a bad mark on your file.
+These cards have horrible interest rates, but if you pay them off in full every month you never pay interest AND this gives your credit score the biggest boost.

 What are your priorities?